-Now the fun part – we can check this with a binaural beat generator.
-Put in any frequency pair, and the beat rate values from the final column will come to life.
+Binaural beats check: Now the fun part – we can check our results with a binaural beat generator.
+Put in any frequency pair, and the beat rate values from the final column will come to life…

-- Get another acoustic guitar into precise 12tet tuning
+- Have another acoustic guitar tuned to 12tet EADGBE

 - Note down the frequencies of all <12fr> N.H. for 12tet and JT tunings

 - Calculate the ‘desired beat rates’ between them